dchege711/study_buddy/readme.md

 :soon: Include an about page with tutorial on how to use Study Buddy.

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

+:white_check_mark: New users can't create cards.
+Fix the bug.

+:white_check_mark: Handle edge case for removing the last card in a tag

 :white_check_mark: Have a cleaner way of updating a user's metadata.